 Amtrak Illinois Zephyr Schedule

-If there are two times, the first is the arrival, the second is the departure, and if there is only one, it is a quick stop.
+If there are two times, the first is the arrival and the second is the departure; if there is only one, it is a quick stop.
 Click on the stations to see the services offered at that stop.

-The information in the sections comes from the official Amtrak website.
+The information in these sections is sourced from the official Amtrak website.
 Always check your online ticket to verify the times before heading on your trip.
 These timers were last updated in June 2024.

-I am including the Carl Sandburg schedule since they offer complementary services to these areas.
+I am including the Carl Sandburg schedule, as they offer complementary services in these areas.

 381 Westbound Carl Sandburg Read Down | 380 Westbound Illinois Zephyr Read Down | Communities Served | Miles | 382 Eastbound Carl Sandburg Last Stop | 383 Eastbound Illinois Zephyr Last Stop |